mgemalma/Accounting_for_Confirmation_Bias_in_Crowdsourced_Label_Aggregation/README.md

 The `worker_answers.txt` is in the format that the algorithm is expecting and contains the following.

+NOTE: We treat every "I don't know" label as a missing label and do not include it.

 The first row contains;
 | Total number of Labels | Number of Labelers | Number of Statements |
 | -------- | -------- | -------- |